This post may contain affiliate links. Please see my disclosure policy for details.

 4. Walk up Stowes Hill on Bodmin Moor

-Once you’ve had a peak at Daniel Gumb’s cave, you can carry on and walk up Stowes Hill.
+Once you’ve had a peek at Daniel Gumb’s cave, you can carry on and walk up Stowes Hill.
 You’ll be walking up to heights of 1,250 feet above sea level here.

 This area has rocks and boulders everywhere, so you’ll need to navigate around these and climb on top of some boulders to reach the Cheesewring!